 Black-eyed Susans are valued as long-blooming perennials, putting out numerous flowers non-stop for most of the summer and into early autumn.
 The cheerful flowers consist of golden petals that radiate from a dark cone (thus the common name, even though the color is more of a dark brown).
 Small hairs cover the stems and leaves, accounting for the specific epithet, hirta (Latin for "hairy"; think "hirsute").
-When in bloom, black-eyed Susans stand 2 to 3 feet tall, with a spread of up to 2 feet.
+When in bloom, black-eyed Susans stand two to three feet tall, with a spread of up to two feet.

 It is difficult to say if the best feature of these plants is the abundance of their flowers or the fact that they bloom for such a long time.
-But I do find the latter quality especially appealing: plant black-eyed Susans in a corner of your garden, and for half of the growing season, you're sure to have color there.
+But, the latter quality is especially appealing: plant black-eyed Susans in a corner of your garden, and for half of the growing season, you're sure to have color there.
 Moreover, native-plant aficionados in North America will be drawn by its indigenous status to consider it as a candidate for native plant perennial sun gardens.